Samari-Arila-Enaka/sc-notepad-notes/template/README.md

 # sc-notepad-notes
 Notes to copy and paste into in-game notepad

+> [!IMPORTANT]
-This is just a test for now. you should be able to click on the copy button and then paste into the in-game notepad.
+> This is just a test for now. you should be able to click on the copy button and then paste into the in-game notepad.
 Let me know what you think, and if it's worth pursuing.

+> [!NOTE]
+> It can be handy to add the Notepad to your **Neocom** sidebar, or set a keyboard shortcut.
+I use `ALT`+`N`.

 ## How to use
 1. Click on the copy button next to the note you want to copy